prisma/specs/schema/Readme.md

 Enums can include their corresponding value to determine what is stored by the datasource:

 > ⚠ This is not implemented yet.
+See [tracking issue](https://github.com/prisma/prisma2/issues/273)

 ```groovy
 enum Color {